Surveying the Landscape of Ethics-Focused Design Methods: Findings

 \section{Findings}

 In this section, we report on the findings of our content analysis, divided by research question.
-The three main subsections include: 1) The method's operationalization of ethics, where we describe the \textit{core} of the methods and \textit{ethical frameworks} that are activated; 2) The intended audience for these methods; and 3) The formulation, articulation, and conceptual language used to describe these ethics-focused methods.
+The three main subsections include: 1) The method's operationalization of ethics, where we describe the \textit{core} of the methods that hint towards ethical valence activated in the method; 2) The intended audience for these methods; and 3) The formulation, articulation, and conceptual language used to describe these ethics-focused methods.
 A summary of the method descriptors is provided in Figures~\ref{fig:mastertable1}~and~\ref{fig:mastertable2}.